rdybarra/strategic-plan/README.md

 ---

-This app is node (express) on the back-end, and angular2 on the front end.
+This app is node (express) on the back-end, and Angular2 (with Typescript, via Weback) on the front end.
 It's a playground where I can learn Angular2.

 ## Installation
 1. [Install rethinkdb](https://www.rethinkdb.com/docs/install/)